Foreign policy of the Biden administration: Peru

-President Biden has received substantial criticism due to his administration's open support for Peruvian President Dina Boluarte, whose government has widely been described as authoritarian.
+Biden received substantial criticism due to his administration's open support for Peruvian President Dina Boluarte, whose government has been described as authoritarian.

 Venezuela

-With respect to the crisis in Venezuela, Biden retained a hard-line approach, continuing to recognize opposition leader Juan Guaidó as the legitimate president of Venezuela and declining to directly negotiate with President Nicolás Maduro.
-The U.S. State Department emphasized that "Maduro is a dictator" and that the regime's repression and corruption created a humanitarian catastrophe.
-The administration indicated that it would not rush to lift U.S. sanctions on Venezuela, but would consider easing sanctions if Maduro took "serious steps" to negotiate seriously with the opposition.
+Regarding crisis in Venezuela, Biden continued the U.S.' recognition of opposition leader Juan Guaidó as the legitimate president of Venezuela, and continued declining to negotiate with President Nicolás Maduro.
+The U.S. State Department claimed that "Maduro is a dictator" and that the regime's repression and corruption created a humanitarian catastrophe.
+The administration indicated that it would not lift U.S. sanctions on Venezuela but would consider it if Maduro negotiated with the opposition.
 The administration continued support for humanitarian aid to Venezuela.
-In early March 2021, the administration granted Temporary Protected Status for an 18-month period to Venezuelans who were already living in the U.S., having fled the Maduro regime due to the country's economic collapse and repression.
+In March 2021, the administration granted Temporary Protected Status for an 18-month period to Venezuelans who were already living in the U.S., having fled the Maduro regime due to the country's economic collapse and repression.